 The posture, in principle, is “closed.”
 Less stimulation from outside the body encourages thoughts to settle.
 Close your eyelids most of the way, letting in only a little light to maintain alertness.
 There’s a spot at which this feels comfortable but it can take a while to find.
 Rest palms faced downwards on the thighs or cupped in your lap.
 Tilt your head slightly downwards.
 The purpose of the posture is to remain relaxed and still, without tension.
 Some meditation instructions emphasize rigid stillness.
 This is not necessary in this style of shi-ne meditation.
 There will always be some discipline and some movement – the point is to remain present yet uninvolved with what arises, not to ignore it.
 It can be interesting to practice not responding habitually to stimuli such as itches and tickles, but do not sit through pain.
 Adjust your position, maintaining presence.

 The primary preparatory practice for shi-ne does use the breath, but does not regard the breath as object.
 My teacher, Ngakchang Rinpoche, coined the phrase “find presence of awareness in the dimension of the breath”.
 In this style of Vajrayana, the attitude is always one of finding, not of observing.
 In practice, the difference may seem subtle and small.
 Over years, the difference is profound.
 Watching creates the experience of an observer, separate to that which is observed.
-In shamatha this is intentional and necessary: the end point is the experience of the nonduality of subject and object and so the method works with that duality in order to expose its inaccuracy.
-In shi-ne, this is not necessary: subject and object are irrelevant.
+In concentrative practice this is intentional and necessary: the end point is sometimes described as the experience of no-self, or as the nonduality of subject and object.
+The method works with the duality of self and other in order to expose its inaccuracy.
+In expansive shi-ne, when the method is remaining uninvolved, this is not necessary: subject and object are irrelevant.
 The method creates space not between an observer and the breath, but in and around the breath as experience.

-If you have practiced shamatha concentration intensively, moving to shi-ne can be frustrating.
+If you have practiced concentration intensively, moving to an expansive style of shi-ne can be frustrating.
 The difference I describe here may be difficult to find.
 It may seem insignificant, or another way of describing the same experience.
 But it might also be helpfully revealing, or even liberating, to re-frame your practice in this way.

 There are other preparatory practices for shi-ne; some are described in the Aro lineage online email course.
 You may find more in the resources listed below.